lnb512/com00151m-http-api-microservice-client/README.md

 # COM00151M final project repository.
-# It contains source code for the HTTP Microservices REST API client application.
+# It contains source code for the HTTP REST Microservices API client application.

-## The client send a POST Request of a student's details (first name, last name and student number) to the HTTP Microservice for validation.
+## The client send a POST Request of a student's details (first name, last name and student number) to the HTTP REST Microservice API for validation.
+The request body is of Content-Type "application/problem+json".

-## The HTTP Microservice leverages the Problem Details RFC 7807 HTTP specification to return detailed HTTP errors to the client application, for improved troubleshooting.
+## The HTTP REST Microservice API leverages the Problem Details RFC 7807 HTTP specification to prepare and present responses back to the client.
+## Error responses back to the client will be detailed, thus leading to improved client side troubleshooting.

 ## Running Locally